 By sharing our policy priorities, we are highlighting for GCIR members and the broader philanthropic community immigration policy issues we believe warrant consideration for support, whether through direct investments or by amplifying and advancing the work through institutional platforms and relationships.
 GCIR’s policy platform will change and evolve in response to emerging developments, and we will continue to update these priorities going forward.

-Among the questions GCIR will consider in evaluating potential policy priorities are:
+Among the questions GCIR considers when evaluating potential policy priorities are:

 - Is the issue of significant importance to and identified as ripe for action by the immigrant justice movement?